iknowjason/AutomatedEmulation/README.md

 **Customiz Caldera Linux:**

-To customize Caldera, you can modify the default admin credentials for red, blue and api keys in bas.tf.
-For other customizations, you can modify the local.yml.tpl Caldera configuration file.
+To customize Caldera, you can modify the default admin credentials for red, blue and api keys in ```bas.tf```.
+For other customizations, you can modify the ```local.yml.tpl``` Caldera configuration file.

 You can create custom abilities in your project that get automatically loaded into Caldera.
 This image shows a custom ability for lateral-movement that is built locally from ```files/bas/abilities/lateral-movement```.